MeiSign/Fillable/README.md

 1. Download the latest Fillable Version
 2. Extract the archive to your Webserver
 3. Enter the `bin` directory from terminal
-4. Make the start script executable with `chmod +x fillable`
 4. Start Fillable with the `./fillable` command

+> On Unix system you have to make the start script executable with `chmod +x fillable` before you can start it from Terminal.

 You can access the Fillable Webbackend now with your browser on port 9000.